Best Brake Fluid Testers (2026) – Top Picks for Accurate Results

 What Does a Brake Fluid Tester Do?

 Brake fluid gradually absorbs moisture due to its hygroscopic nature.
 A brake fluid tester measures the ratio of moisture content in a vehicle’s brake fluid.
-It gives accurate results in seconds and thus allows the reader to identify the cars that need a change of brake fluid.
+It provides accurate results in seconds, allowing the reader to identify cars that need a brake fluid change.

 As a result, it contributes to increased sales of brake fluid flushes and brake fluid.
-These testers work through the boiling point method, which is the only approved method that gives reliable and accurate results.
-The brake fluid tester thus helps you decide whether it is still safe to use the current brake fluid or not.
+These testers use the boiling-point method, the only approved method that provides reliable, accurate results.
+The brake fluid tester thus helps you decide whether it is still safe to use the current brake fluid.

 What Happens If You Put Antifreeze In Your Brake Fluid?

-Antifreeze is only meant to be in a coolant fluid as it alters the boiling and melting points of a fluid.
-If you add antifreeze into the brake fluid, it will almost function as normally.
+Antifreeze is meant only for coolant fluids, as it alters a fluid’s boiling and melting points.
+If you add antifreeze to the brake fluid, it will almost function normally.
 However, the brake light on the dash may light, indicating there is a problem with your braking system.
 The coolant may end up ruining the expensive calipers, rubber brake hoses, brake master cylinder, and other components.

-It is thus advisable to flush the entire brake fluid to avoid chemical reactions that may pose a potential safety hazard to your life and that of other motorists.
+It is thus advisable to flush the entire brake fluid system to avoid chemical reactions that could pose a safety hazard to you and other motorists.
 Eventually, brake failure may result.

 How Do You Test Brake Fluid For Contamination?